hirshagarwal/MRISeg/README.md

 weighting (i.e. a model outputting 100% blank images will have a relatively high accuracy).
 In order to combat this a positive output weighting is applied the loss algorithm.
 ![Example Trained Image](images/image_1_200.png)

+## Technical

+### Running the Model
+This project is entirely written in Python with Poetry as the package manager.
+The `poetry.lock` and `pyproject.toml` files should allow poetry to create a consistent environment on other machines.

+The poetry environment should be installed using `poetry install`.

+Files (e.g. Train.py) can be run using `poetry run python Train.py`.